- What Does an Architect Do?

 There are 5 lectures and 3 workshops presentations.
 Participants can choose to go through each of these presentations at a time and pace of their own choosing.

 For the workshop presentations, PDF handouts will be issued covering each of the 3 workshops.
 For each workshop, participants should replicate the workshop steps in parallel on the DEAP 4 platform under their newly set up accounts.

-An interactive zoom call lasting one hour approx will be held on a set date by which all participants should have completed all lectures and workshops.
+An interactive zoom call lasting two hours approx will be held on a set date by which all participants should have completed all lectures and workshops.
 The main aim will be to explore a little further on workshop 3 and to deal with any questions that participants will have after completing the online sessions.